infoaitek24/plandex.aitekph.com/README.md

 ## About the developer  👋

-Hi, I'm Dane.
-I've been building and launching software products for 17 years.
+Hi, I'm EAD.
+I've been building and launching software products for 7 years.
 I went through YCombinator in winter 2018 with my devops security company, [EnvKey](https://envkey.com), which I continue to run today.
 I'm fascinated by LLMs and their potential to transform the practice of software development.

-I live with my wife and 4 year old daughter on the SF peninsula in California.
-I grew up in the Finger Lakes region of upstate New York.
+I live with my wife and 2 year old daughter on the Manila.
+I grew up in the Cagayan Valey region.
 I like reading fiction, listening to podcasts, fitness, and surfing.